rweather/interprogram/README.md

 A temporary variable <tt>SUM</tt> is needed for this computation.

-Say we want to multiply several variables A, B, C, and D.  We could do
+Say we want to multiply X by several variables A, B, C, and D.  We could do
 this:

+    TAKE X
-    TAKE A
+    MULTIPLY BY A
     MULTIPLY BY B
     MULTIPLY BY C
     MULTIPLY BY D

 But that is verbose.
 English to the rescue again with an ampersand:

-    TAKE A, MULTIPLY BY B, & C, & D
+    TAKE X, MULTIPLY BY A, & B, & C, & D

 "&" means "repeat the last operation with a new operand".
-In English, the above code reads natually as "take A, multiply by B, AND multiply by C, AND multiply by D".
-Also note the use of comma as a statement separator, which is more natural in English.
+In English, the above code reads natually as "take X, multiply by A and B and C and D".
+Also note the use of comma as a statement separator, which is more natural in English than a semi-colon.

+"&" can only be used on the same line as the statement that is being repeated.
+A new line starts fresh with a new statement.

 ## Character set